Mascot Manufacturers in India

 Engage with customers

 Brands know that, to survive and flourish in today’s fast paced world, they have to constantly engage with their consumers.
 Mascots make consumer engagement easier, by providing a loveable human (or animal) face to the brand.
 People take to small children, charming old grandparents or baby elephants much more than they will to inanimate brands.
-Take, for instance, Gattu of Asian paints, who succeeded in creating fond engagement with an industrial or chemical product such as paints.
+Take, for instance, Gabru of Under-19 Football tournament of Central Forces, who succeeded in creating fond engagement with special mention in Times of India.
+You can read all about it here Gabru Mascot for U-19 Football Team

 Mascots make brands interesting and entertaining.
 They can voice irreverent truths on behalf of the brand, which make people take notice and smile, in a manner that the brand itself cannot.
 It would perhaps be far more difficult for Amul to make its humorous points about a current event, without the soft and loveable character of its Amul girl being integral part of the story.
 Mascots can also help provide the brand a “fun image”, even if the product category is in very serious space – and this helps, because no one likes seriousness all the time, and we somehow get to like brands that entertain us in the midst of our relatively drab and routine lives.